CaptainMorgan507/CaptainMorgan507/README.md

 Most of the codes i will upload in the future would be dummy projects of random ideas.

-- 🌱 I’m currently learning Software development Languages i am learning and currently using:
+- 🌱 I’m currently learning Software development
+- The Languages i am learning and currently using:
   - Java
   - Python (for data mining and data file transfers)
   - C# for RESTAPI with #NetCore